Billie Eilish Says Watching Porn From Age 11 "Really Killed My Brain" - ExBulletin

-LOS ANGELES, Dec.
-14 (Reuters) – Grammy-winning singer Billie Eilish has opened up about an addiction to watching porn, aged 11, and how it gave her nightmares and ruined her when she started dating.

-Eilish, who turns 20 on Saturday, was speaking on “The Howard Stern Show” on Sirius XM Radio Monday.
+Billie Eilish Says Watching Porn From Age 11 “Really Killed My Brain”

 “I think porn is a shame.
 I used to watch a lot of porn, to be honest.
-I started watching porn when I was 11,” the ‘Bad Guy’ singer said , saying it made her feel like she was cool and “one of the guys.”
+I started watching porn when I was 11,” said the “Bad” performer Guy, ”claiming that it made her feel like she was cool and“ one of the guys ”.

-“I think it really destroyed my brain and I feel incredibly devastated to have been exposed to so much porn, she added, claiming that she had nightmares because some of the content she was watching were so violent and abusive.
+“I think it really destroyed my brain and I feel incredibly devastated to have been exposed to so much porn,” she added, claiming that she had nightmares because some of the content she watched were so violent and abusive.

 Eilish, who was home-educated in Los Angeles and won seven Grammy Awards, is known for her often dark lyrics.